iAmVendetta1/MOPstateSupport/README.md

-# MOP AI & Data Repository
+# Money Out of Politics - U.S. Choropleth Map
 ## Overview
-This repository is dedicated to supporting Money Out of Politics’ mission through open-source AI and data-driven solutions.
-We aim to provide accessible tools, datasets, and models that empower communities and drive positive change.
+This repository hosts the choropleth map visualizing state-level support percentages for Money Out of Politics’ mission.
+The interactive heatmap provides a clear, data-driven representation of support across the United States, helping stakeholders analyze regional trends and public sentiment.

-## Features
+### Features
-- AI-powered analytics and visualization tools
+- State-Level Data Visualization: Displays percentage of support by state.
-- Public datasets for research and development
+- Custom Colormaps: Optimized for clarity and impact.
-- Open-source models for nonprofit applications
+- Albers Equal Area Projection: Ensures proportional representation of U.S. states.
+- Refined Layout: Adjustments to Alaska and Hawaii for visual balance.

 ## Getting Started
 ### Prerequisites